CodingGagan/markdown_test/install-and-configure/install/multi-cluster/federated-etl/thanos-migration-guide.md

 ## Migration process

-All of these steps should be performed prior to upgrading to Kubecost 2.0+.
-The goal of this doc is to gradually migrate off Thanos, which is no longer supported in the Kubecost v2 Helm chart.
+All of these steps should be performed prior to upgrading to nOps 2.0+.
+The goal of this doc is to gradually migrate off Thanos, which is no longer supported in the nOps v2 Helm chart.
 If you want to continue running Thanos, the Helm chart must be installed from a third party prior to executing the upgrade.

 ### Step 1: Use the existing Thanos object store or create a new dedicated object store

-If you have an existing object store where you are storing Thanos data, you have the option to use the same object store for the new Federated ETL data, or you can create a new object store for the new Federated ETL data for Kubecost v2
+If you have an existing object store where you are storing Thanos data, you have the option to use the same object store for the new Federated ETL data, or you can create a new object store for the new Federated ETL data for nOps v2

 The object store in question will be where the ETL backups are pushed to from the primary cluster's cost-model.
 If you are using a metric Federation tool which does not require an object store (such as AMP, GMP, etc.), or otherwise do not want to use an existing Thanos object store, you will have to create a new one.